garychen319/Graphics-Shaders/PA2 README.txt

 Graphics Shaders

-Comment out the shader options Renderer to test them.
+Comment out the shader options in Renderer to test them.

 Shaders Implemented: